enckrish/Medibase/README.md

 2. A admin CLI for connecting the VM to the smart contract.
 3. The VM itself.

+_Note: `avalanchego` should be running alongside for proper execution._

 The READMEs to each of the components contain more info alongside the steps to run/use them.